jobstash/middleware/README.md

 This project is a NestJS middleware that feeds read-only info to a frontend from a Neo4J DB.
 [Click me to learn more](https://www.notion.so/recruitersrip/Middleware-48bec9431b894af29e5198ac77e2d711)

+## SSL JOY:

+make sure to have in .env
+`LOCAL_HTTPS=yes`

+and copy certificates from app over to `certs` folder in the root of the project then run using `yarn start:ssl`

 ## Getting Started

 Welcome to the team!
 Let's get you situated.